muffinista/before-dawn/README.md

 ## TODO

 - Improve the documentation for writing screensaver code
-- Make it even easier to host a local screensaver -- maybe an option to load a local file or even have an editing tool
 - Random screensaver picker
+- Screensaver collections that the user can choose from
+- An option to only run on the primary display
-- Auto-update tool
+- Work on a better auto-update tool
-- Embedded editor
 - Do a better job of hiding the mouse
 - Catch and report errors